pwikapanel/server-update/README.md

 #### 4. Commit and Push

-In Svija Cloud, check for unsaved changes and commit:
+In Pwika Cloud, check for unsaved changes and commit:
 ```
 cd /opt/cloud
 git status